WUFI Pro: Heat & Moisture Simulation Workshop

 Topics discussed will include the vocabulary and fundamentals of building physics, practical examples with WUFI® Pro, interpretation of results, the compliance context in the UK, and a review of completed case studies.
 Attendees will learn how to input building fabric assemblies, including orientation and location etc., and run simulations on different configurations, including their own projects.

 The workshop is open to all building professionals, e.g. architects, engineers, surveyors, insulation suppliers, system manufacturers, builders and anyone with a focus on fabric performance.

 No previous experience with the WUFI® Pro software is required.

-Click on 'related files' below for a Programme for the workshop.
+Click this link for a Programme for the workshop.

 There are now thousands of WUFI® Pro users around the world and rising fast.

 Book now to join the growing ranks of WUFI® simulators.
 Our previous WUFI® Pro courses have sold out so book now to secure your place!

 See a highlights video from the 2018 WUFI® Pro course:

 Course fees include the 2-day course tuition, course materials, light refreshments and lunch on both days, and the full version of the WUFI® Pro software with a 6-week temporary licence, as well as access to support on the online WUFI® Forum for that period.